sympy/sympy/doc/src/tutorial/manipulation.rst

     3*x*y**2
     >>> expr == expr.func(*expr.args)
     True

+Leaf nodes like ``Symbol`` or ``Integer`` that have empty ``args`` are not rebuildable from their ``args`` in this way.
+We will see how to use this key invariant to write simple algorithms that walk expression trees, change them, and rebuild them into new expressions.

 Note that although we entered ``3*y**2*x``, the ``args`` are ``(3, x, y**2)``.
 In a ``Mul``, the Rational coefficient will come first in the ``args``, but